GitXpresso/Browsers-NoVNC/README.md

 Every browser that supports linux and `--display=:0` works with installed browser in the terminal will be added to this repository
 ## Table of Contents
 >[!IMPORTANT]
-> A astrisk(*) next to the anchored link means the contents has not been added yet.
+> A astrisk(*) next to the anchored link means the contents has not been added yet, or it has the header but doesn't have the contents
 >
 > 2 astrisks(*) means that the image of what the browser looks like in the NoVNC session has not been added yet
 >